-Home » 7 Signs of A Calcium Deficiency in Parrots (Hypocalcaemia)
+Home » Calcium Deficiency in Parrots (7 Signs of Hypocalcaemia)

 parrot calcium deficiency symptoms

-The behavioral signs of a calcium deficiency in parrots include feather-picking, stereotypies, and lethargy.
+The behavioral signs of a calcium deficiency include feather-plucking, stereotypies, and lethargy.

-As calcium is responsible for developing and maintaining a parrot’s skeleton, hypocalcemia can lead to brittle bones, osteoporosis, fractures, and deformation of the spine and wings.
+As calcium is responsible for developing and maintaining the skeleton, hypocalcemia can lead to brittle bones, osteoporosis, fractures, and deformation of the spine and wings.

-Parrots that lack calcium may struggle with muscle weakness, making it difficult to hold onto a perch, or experience tremors that eventually lead to seizures, loss of consciousness, and heart problems.
+Parrots that lack calcium may struggle with muscle weakness, making it difficult to hold onto a perch.
+Others experience tremors that lead to seizures, loss of consciousness, and heart problems.

-Female parrots lacking calcium will struggle to reproduce, as this vital mineral is essential for strong and healthy eggs.
-If a parrot with hypocalcemia lays eggs, the chicks will be weak and vulnerable.
+Female parrots lacking calcium struggle to reproduce, as this mineral is essential for healthy, robust eggs.
+If a parrot with hypocalcemia lays eggs, her chicks will be weak and vulnerable.

 Many gravid females become egg-bound, meaning they’re physically unable to lay eggs.

-A vet can check calcium levels with a blood test.
+Calcium levels can be checked with a blood test.
 If a parrot has hypocalcemia, a vet will recommend dietary and lifestyle modifications, including medication and supplementation.

 According to Veterinary Clinics of North America: Exotic Animal Practice, calcium builds and maintains a bird’s skeleton.
 Calcium is also responsible for kidney, digestive, and thyroid health.